The research doesn’t give you a clear winner (and that’s the point)

 Is remote work more productive than office work?

-It depends on the work type.
-Remote workers gain 51 more daily focus minutes, making remote more productive for individual contributor tasks like writing, coding, and analysis.
+Whether remote work is more productive than office work depends on the type of work being performed.
+Remote workers gain roughly 51 more daily focus minutes on average (aggregated estimate across time-tracking studies), making remote settings more productive for individual contributor tasks like writing, coding, and analysis.
 For roles requiring frequent real-time collaboration, office settings reduce coordination overhead.
 The 2024 Nature study found no productivity difference between hybrid and in-office workers, suggesting flexibility matters more than location [4].

 What percentage of companies use hybrid work models?